srezasm/mnemonicPhraseFormatter/README.md

 # Mnemonic Phrase Formatter

-For each individual mnemonic words in the bip39, there is a unique starter substring.
+For each individual mnemonic word in the bip39 words list, there is a unique starter substring.

 For example: